 Richard Hillary was born in Australia but educated in England, at Shrewsbury School and Trinity College, Oxford.
 He joined the Oxford University Air Squadron and RAF Voluntary Reserve in 1939, and was called up in October of that year to train as a fighter pilot.
 He joined 603 (City of Edinburgh) Squadron in July 1940 at their base at RAF Montrose, and moved with them to RAF Hornchurch in Essex on 27 August 1940.
 Within a week Hillary and his Spitfire had shot down five German fighters, with two more probables and one damaged.
 He was himself shot down on 3 September 1940, and was very badly burned while escaping from his aircraft.

 A long period of difficult medical treatment followed.
 Hillary was badly disfigured and never regained full use of his hands.
-A publicity trip to the United States was aborted because of the appearance of his injuries, and instead he wrote the story of his experiences.
+A publicity trip to the United States in 1941 was restricted to radio and newspaper interviews because of the appearance of his injuries, and he spent part of his time in New York writing the story of his experiences.
 This was published in June 1942 as "The Last Enemy" and is widely regarded to be one of the best books to have emerged from World War Two.

 Hillary subsequently convinced the RAF that he was fit to fly once more, and in November 1942 was posted to 54 OTU, where he was crewed with radio operator Sergeant Wilfred Fison.
 Wilfrid Fison had himself studied at Clare College in Cambridge in the 1920s, and had joined the RAF Voluntary Reserve at the end of 1941.
 The two had only been flying together for a few weeks when their accident happened.